Vernon Wells III

 Vernon was the Angels' starting left fielder in 2011, with young Peter Bourjos manning centerfield, and while he played 131 games and hit 25 home runs, the rest of his production left a lot to be desired: his batting average was only .218, with an abysmal .248 OBP, and he hit only 15 doubles in spite of full-time play.
 With Napoli having blossomed with the Texas Rangers after the trade, and the Blue Jays having used the financial flexibility gained by getting rid of Wells' contract to improve the team, Angels general manager Tony Reagins received a lot of flack for acquiring the veteran outfielder, and paid for it by being forced to step down after the season.
 Things started a little better in 2012, and after 38 games, he was hitting .244, with 6 doubles and as many homers, for an OPS+ of 98 (as opposed to 83 the previous year).
 With the entire team, and especially Albert Pujols, struggling, there was less attention paid to Wells, although his contract was still considered among the two or three worst in the major leagues given his falling production.
 On May 20th, he hurt his hand while attempting a stolen base, and exams revealed ligament damage, requiring surgery and an extensive lay-off.
 He only returned to the line-up on July 28th, and as a result of the injury played only 77 games, his lowest total since 2001, when he still played the bulk of the year in AAA.
 He hit .230 with 11 homers and 29 RBI, but put up an OBP of only .279.

-Wells had a good spring training with the Angels in 2013, although there was still a question of how he fit on the team, with youngsters Mike Trout and Peter Bourjos manning two outfield spots, and free agent acquisition Josh Hamilton the other.
+Wells had a good spring training with the Angels in 2013, although there was still a question of how he fit on the team, with youngsters Mike Trout and Bourjos manning two outfield spots, and free agent acquisition Josh Hamilton the other.
 The question was answered on March 24th, when the Angels sent him to the New York Yankees, while still being responsible for most of his salary.
 The Yankees were desperate for an experienced major leaguer with some power, having lost seemingly three-quarter of their team to injuries or departures through free agency.
 Wells was given a chance to start in the outfield, at least until the return of Curtis Granderson from a broken arm.
 The deal was officially completed two days later, with the Yankees giving up two minor league players not considered prospects in return for the outfielder, OF Exicardo Cayones and P Kramer Sneed, while the Yankees agreed to pick up almost $14 million of the money remaining on his contract.
 Wells started the season hitting very well for New York, which got off to a very solid start in spite of being riddled by injuries.
 On May 8th, he was forced to play third base for the first time of his career, when manager Joe Girardi pinch-hit for 3B Chris Nelson with no back-up infielder available.
 The Yankees managed to go ahead, 3-2, against the Colorado Rockies thanks to the move (Wells had been responsible for the first two runs with a two-run homer against Juan Nicasio in the 1st), and Wells played the hot corner at the bottom of the inning.
 Never having played there at any level, he successfully fielded a ground ball as Mariano Rivera nailed the save.
-More weirdness followed on May 15th, when this time he played a third of an inning at second base after SS Alberto Gonzalez was asked by Girardi to take the mound in order to get the last out of the 9th inning in a 12-2 thrashing at the end of the Seattle Mariners.
+More weirdness followed on May 15th, when this time he played a third of an inning at second base after SS Alberto Gonzalez was asked by Girardi to take the mound in order to get the last out of the 9th inning in a 12-2 thrashing at the hands of the Seattle Mariners.
+He ended the season with a batting line of .233/.282/.349 in 130 games, with only 11 homers as his power seemingly disappeared after a strong start that had seen him hit 10 long balls by the end of May.

 - 1999 MVP Florida State League Dunedin Blue Jays